axonivy-market/azure-servicebus-connector/azure-servicebus-connector-product/README.md

 The demo provides a dialog with buttons for sending and receiving messages for different configurations.

-To see the effect of sending messages you have multiple options:
+To see the effect of sending messages you have multiple options.
+In the GUI use the button to receive a maximum number of messages from a configuration within a max wait time.

 ### AzureServiceBusStartEventBean

 The demo also contains examples of using an `AzureServiceBusStartEventBean`.
-In the Demo, the bean will listen on the configuration demo2 and simply log the message in the run-time log.
+In the Demo, the bean will listen for configuration `demo2` and simply log the message in the run-time log.

 ### Other tools